 Your buying guide for the best Android phones in 2017

-We've reviewed all the major flagship phones available at the moment but plenty more are on their way this year, so the right handset for you might be just around the corner.
+We've reviewed all the major flagship phones available at the moment but plenty more are on the way this year, so the right handset for you might be just around the corner.

 Android has the largest market share in the smartphone world, but while Apple’s share is divided between just a few iPhones with obvious differences between them, there are hundreds of Android phones available to buy.